 The main assumptions underlying the estimation of the claims provision is that a Company's past claims development experience can be used to project future claims development and hence, ultimate claims costs.
 Historical claims development is mainly analyzed by accident years, as well as by significant business lines and claim types.
 Large claims are usually separately addressed, either by being reserve at the face value of loss adjustor estimates or separately projected in order to reflect their future development.
 In most cases, no explicit assumptions are made regarding future rates of claims inflation and loss ratio.
 Instead, the assumptions used are those implicit in the historic claims development data on which projections are based.

-The total carrying value of provision for outstanding claims and IBNR amounted to ₱36.4 million as at December 31, 2020 (₱32.4 million as at December 31, 2019) (see Note 13).
+The total carrying value of provision for outstanding claims and IBNR amounted to ₱52.5 million and ₱36.4 million as at December 31, 2021 and 2020, respectively (see Note 13).